Toyonobori: Japanese Wrestling Association (1954–1966)

-Toyonobori began losing power in the JWA, which then started pushing Giant Baba to the top of the promotion, leading him to win its top single title, the NWA International Heavyweight Championship (which had been held up after Rikidozan's death), in 1965.
-After Rikidozan's death, the JWA did not have one single title; the Japanese Heavyweight Championship, the All Asia Heavyweight Championship and the NWA International Heavyweight Championship, which were held by Rikidozan himself, were all recognized and only the last two titles were later revived (respectively in 1968 and in 1965).
+Toyonobori began losing power in the JWA, which then started pushing Giant Baba to the top of the promotion, leading him to win its top single title, the NWA International Heavyweight Championship (which had been held up after Rikidōzan's death), in 1965.
+After Rikidōzan's death, the JWA did not have one single title; the Japanese Heavyweight Championship, the All Asia Heavyweight Championship and the NWA International Heavyweight Championship, which were held by Rikidōzan himself, were all recognized and only the last two titles were later revived (respectively in 1968 and in 1965).

 On January 5, 1966, the JWA announced the resignation and departure of Toyonobori as the company president; he was later expelled from the JWA along with Antonio Inoki on March 21, 1966.

+Tokyo Pro Wrestling (1966–1967)

 On April 23, 1966, Toyonobori announced the formation of Tokyo Pro Wrestling; on the same day Inoki announced his intention to join the company, as Toyonobori has privately promised Inoki to make him the promotion's top star.

 On October 12, 1966, Tokyo Pro had its first card at the Sumo Hall with Inoki in the main event.
 However, on April 6, 1967, the JWA announced the return of Antonio Inoki to the promotion.
 Therefore, Tokyo Pro folded, having lost its top star.

+International Wrestling Enterprise (1967–1970)

-Along with most of the former Tokyo Pro wrestlers, Toyonobori joined International Wrestling Enterprise, which had been founded in the meantime on October 21, 1966 by Isao Yoshiwara and Hiro Matsuda and which had its first card in Osaka on January 5, 1967 in conjunction with Tokyo Pro.
+Along with most of the former Tokyo Pro wrestlers, Toyonobori joined International Wrestling Enterprise, which had been founded in the meantime on October 21, 1966, by Isao Yoshiwara and Hiro Matsuda and which had its first card in Osaka on January 5, 1967, in conjunction with Tokyo Pro.
 IWE then started surpassing the dominance of the JWA in Japanese wrestling.

 On December 19, 1968, Toyonobori was defeated by Billy Robinson in a round-robin tournament to become the first IWA World Heavyweight Champion, the first Japanese-based world heavyweight championship in professional wrestling history.

-On May 18, 1969, Toyonobori and Shozo Kobayashi, nicknamed Strong Kobayashi, defeated Michael Nador and Ivan Strogoff in Paris, France to become the first IWA World Tag Team Champions.
+On May 18, 1969, Toyonobori and Shozo Kobayashi, nicknamed Strong Kobayashi, defeated Ivan Strogoff and Jean Ferré in the Élysée Montmartre in Paris, France, to become the inaugural IWA World Tag Team Champions.

+On February 11, 1970, Toyonobori announced his retirement at an IWE event.

+New Japan Pro-Wrestling (1972–1973)

-On February 11, 1970 Toyonobori announced his retirement at an IWE event.
-However, in March 1972, when Inoki left JWA to form New Japan Pro-Wrestling, Toyonobori came out of retirement for a few matches to help give the promotion name value.
+In March 1972, when Inoki left JWA to form New Japan Pro-Wrestling, Toyonobori came out of retirement to help give the promotion name value.
 His last match was on February 20, 1973, a win over Bruno Bekkar in Yokohama, more than three years after his original retirement ceremony.

+Death

-Toyonobori died on July 1, 1998 due to heart failure.
+Toyonobori died on July 1, 1998, due to heart failure.

+Legacy

+In 2024, Maple Leaf Pro Wrestling established the PWA Champions Grail, a championship merging the lineage of Toyonobori and Rikidozan's 1962 Toyonaka trophy with the Wrestling Retribution Project trophy won by Kenny Omega in Hollywood in 2011.